 Dandruff is different than cat dander, which is compromised of a cat’s saliva and dead skin cells.
-It can be a symptom of many different issues that your cat may have.
-Some are rather benign, but other times, dandruff can be a sign of something more serious.
+And dandruff can be a symptom of many different issues that your cat may have.
+Some are rather benign, but other times, it can be a sign of something more serious.

 Here are some common causes for flaky, dandruff skin in cats and some popular remedies, as well.

 Overproduction Of Sebum

 If your cat is sporting a fancy, new, flaky coat, one cause could be overly active sebaceous glands.
 When the sebaceous glands produce too much sebum, the skin cannot naturally shed quickly enough, which results in dry, flaky skin.

 Dandruff is usually most visible on the back of a cat near their rear and the face in this situation.

 Sometimes, however, there will be no scientific rhyme or reason as to why your cat is experiencing this type of dandruff, known as seborrheic dermatitis.
 Just like people who can be prone to dandruff, some cats are prone to flaky skin, as well.

 Changes in temperature and humidity can throw your cat’s skin out of whack.
 If you notice a rise in dandruff flakes between seasons, then this could be the culprit.

 If you find that your cat’s skin is dryer in the colder months, you may want to ask your vet about products with natural, soothing shea butter.
 Personally, my calico cat, Pookie, has been experiencing some dryer winter skin, complete with snowy fur, and this has been helping immensely.

 If your cat’s skin is incredibly dry, try incorporating food with omega-3 fatty acids into their diet to restore some moisture.